SpecLad/Octetoscope/README.txt

 This is Octetoscope.

-Octetoscope is a program that does nothing.
+Octetoscope is a program that shows the internal structure of Quake II .md2 model files.